youwuyou/youwuyou/README.md

 - 🔭 I’m currently working on courses I am enrolled in at ETH Zürich
-- 🌱 I’m currently an undergraduate student studying CSE
+- 🌱 I’m currently a graduate student studying CSE
 - ⚡ Fun fact: I am also a language enthusiast ( ͡° ͜ʖ ͡°)
 ---